-Credits: 4.00 Lecture: 1.00 College: College of Nursing & Health Sc Department: Nursing Students in this clinical course develop and implement a self-directed contract encompassing their nursing education to-date.
-Completion of this course, under the guidance of a faculty advisor and a clinical preceptor, facilitates the student's transition to the professional nursing role.
-(1-9-4) Prerequisites: NURS 4010 and 4800.
-Corequisites: none.
-This course requires a lab component.
+Students in this clinical course develop and implement a self-directed contract encompassing their nursing education to-date.
+Completion of this course, under the guidance of a faculty advisor and a clinical preceptor, facilitates the student's transition to the professional nursing role. required.
+Prequisites: NURS 4597, minimum grade of C. This course requires a lab component.